MarkBorecky/european-population/README.md

 ## How to submit

 Please return the assignment with instructions on how to run it either as a Git repository or a zip file.
 To help us do a fair review, include a short description (for example in the README file) of what you focused on the most in the implementation and if there are any known issues.

+# How to run application

+You can run application with h2 db using local profile by below command from spring-backend folder level

+    mvn clean package spring-boot:run -Plocal

+Or you can run whole docker compose by

+    docker-compose up --build